Chen Fuliang: Education

 During the Southern Song period, the structure of the civil examination system stayed mostly the same after its expansion to recruit officials during the reign of Emperor Taizong.
-During this period, there were disagreements among scholars and intellectuals about what content should be included in the exams.
+During this period, there were disagreements among scholars and intellectuals about the content that should be included in the examinations.
 Chen, along with Ye Shi, advocated using history and classical learning to guide writing on government policies and issues.
-However, they faced opposition from the Chinese Confucian philosopher Zhu Xi and his followers, who argued that moral character is more valuable and should come from deep reading of the Four Books (Analects, Mencius, Great Learning, Doctrine of the Mean) and engaging in deep inner reflection for self-cultivation.
+However, they faced opposition from the Chinese Confucian philosopher Zhu Xi and his followers, who argued that moral character is more valuable and should come from deep reading of the Four Books and engaging in deep inner reflection for self-cultivation.

 Governance

-Chen studied the Confucian Classics and history to develop a practical philosophy for his role as an administrator in the Southern Song dynasty.
+Chen had used the Confucian Classics and history to develop his own practical political philosophy for his role as an administrator in the Southern Song dynasty.
 He was influenced by the ideas of the "human way" (ren dao) and "human affairs" (ren shi), which he believed should guide honest officials.
 He thought it was the government's duty to regain control of the Yellow River plain, an important area lost to the Jurchen Jin.
 To reclaim the north, the government needed to unite the "people's hearts" and ease their burdens, including reducing taxes.

 The rulers for whom it is easy to achieve world peace are also more inclined to conform to popular support, and the rulers for whom it is difficult to see world peace are bound to be difficult to cope with the people's hearts well.
 So the wise monarch is not afraid of the powerful enemy of expansion, but deeply afraid of being unaware of the estrangement from popular support.